subru-37/subru-37/README.md

 - 👋 Hi, I’m @subru-37
-- 👀 I’m interested in ... learning to code more on python, java, SQL
+- 👀 I’m interested in ... learning to code more on python, java, SQL, HTML, CSS, React.js, Vanilla JS
 - 🌱 I’m currently learning ...
-Data Science on coursera
+React.js on udemy (course by Angela Yu)
-- 💞️ I’m looking to collaborate on ... anything
+- 💞️ I’m looking to collaborate on ... front end web development
-- 📫 How to reach me ... mail me at easwaransubramaniOO7@gmail.com
+- 📫 How to reach me ... text me @7356029354

 <!---
 subru-37/subru-37 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.